-If a subject chooses to 'get more information,' (GMI) 100 small dots appear, each of which is either red or green.
-There are always 49 of one color of small dot, and 51 of the other color.
-If 51 of the small dots are red, then the payoff from option Y is 0, and if 51 of the small dots are green, then the payoff from option Y is 1.
-Figure 5 and Figure 6 in the Online Appendix display an example of a decision problem before and after the subject has chosen to GMI.
+If a subject chooses to 'get more information,' (GMI) 100 small dots appear, each of which is either red or green, as is depicted in FIgure 2.
+There are always 49 of one color of small dot, and 51 of the other color.9 If 51 of the small dots are red, then the payoff from option Y is 0, and if 51 of the small dots are green, then the payoff from option Y is 1.
+Figure 1 and Figure 2 display an example of a decision problem before and after the subject has chosen to GMI.
 In total, subjects only chose to GMI in 9,233 of 22,356 decision problems, with substantial variation in how many times different individuals chose to GMI.